 Who they are

-They are driven to deliver health and happiness for all through buildings and believe that harnessing the Passive House approach can do just that.
+The community is driven to deliver health and happiness for all through buildings and believes that harnessing Passivhaus can do just that.

 What they do

 The Passive House Accelerator’s first promotional projects began shortly after set up when Passive House Buildings Magazine merged with the Passive House Accelerator.
 Helpfully you can access all copies of the magazine here.
 The organisation has become a major player in promoting Passivhaus, even despite the global pandemic.

 When lockdowns began in early 2020 the Passive House Accelerator team was approached by Passivhaus experts, Monte Paulsen and Shaun St-Armour to collaborate to produce a virtual Passivhaus social event, “The Global Passive House Happy Hour.”

 This experience provided a place for all, whatever their level of experience or expertise and wherever they lived in the world, to come together to learn and take part in lively discussion about the Passivhaus standard.
 The sessions ran every Wednesday (more information here about their plans for the projects future!).

 Passive House Accelerator also run a podcast where hosts Matthew Cutler-Welsh and Zack Semke interview leaders, practitioners, and change-makers in the global Passivhaus movement.
 You can listen to podcast episodes here or on Spotify or Apple Music.

 Via our colleagues at Partel, we were delighted to be asked to co-host the latest Passive House Accelerator online event series — the “Building Performance Interactive” series.

 “It started with a strong determination to support the transformation of the low-carbon building sector.”